MicrosoftDocs/power-automate-docs/articles/sap-integration/set-up-prepare.md

 [Environments](/power-platform/admin/environments-overview) serve as containers to separate apps that might have different roles, security requirements, stages of deployment, or target audiences.

 Sign in to the [Power Platform admin center](<https://go.microsoft.com/fwlink/p/?linkid=2208369>).
-The admin center provides a unified portal for administrators to manage environments, connectors, gateways, data sources and other settings for Power Apps and Power Automate.
+The admin center provides a unified portal for administrators to manage environments, connectors, gateways, data sources, and other settings for Power Apps and Power Automate.

 Follow the directions in [Create and manage an environment](/power-platform/admin/create-environment).
 While creating the environment for public preview SAP Integration, be sure to do the following actions: